igor-grubyi/Angular2SocketChat/README.md

-# angular2-socketio-chat-example
+# angular2-socketio-chat

-An example chat application made with Angular 2 and Socket.io (and NodeJS, ExpressJS and MongoDB).
+An chat application made with Angular 2 and Socket.io (and NodeJS, Typescript, ExpressJS and MongoDB).

 ## Highlights